 The downside of beans is the lectins—substances found in beans that can cause issues with the immune system and the intestines.
 Bummer!
 Loren Cordain, Ph.D., in his book, “The Paleo Diet” lists beans on the “foods to avoid” list.
 But, don’t “throw the baby out with the bathwater” just yet… Not everyone that eats beans has problems with them, but be aware that your children may experience bloating, gas, or stomachache after eating beans.
 If it continues, unfortunately, it would be best not to eat them.

 When it comes to buying broths—go organic (for all the reasons I state above).
 Another option is to make your own broth.

 Tip #6: The Goodness of Parsley

-This little green sprig is loaded with detoxification and deodorizing properties because it is loaded with life-saving green chlorophyll.
+This little green sprig is loaded with detoxification and deodorizing properties because of its’ life-saving green chlorophyll.

 Studies show that chlorophyll can stop bacterial growth in wounds, deodorizes, deactivates carcinogens; builds the blood and helps with anemia, kidney function, and eye health.

 Tip #7: The Power of Garlic and Onions